Justin Bieber shares post about feeling ‘unworthy’

 Fans have recently expressed concern about Bieber’s health.

-After Bieber, a new dad to a young infanfant, appeared tired and a bit thinner in recent photos, some commenters online raised questions about his well-being.
+After Bieber, a new dad to a young infant, appeared tired and a bit thinner in recent photos, some commenters online raised questions about his well-being.

 A representative for Bieber and his wife Hailey Bieber, however, disputed that, telling TMZ that the pop star is busy making new music and being a dad.
 Suggestions to the contrary about his mental and physical health, the rep added, are “exhausting and pitiful and shows that despite the obvious truth, people are committed to keeping negative, salacious, harmful narratives alive.”